Will the Real Jesus Please Stand up: A Look at the Criteria That Determines Authenticity of Gospel Texts, Part II

 Not All Logic is Created Equal

-ning the Bible and everything we have believed about our religious or non-religious upbringing is a good and healthy thing to do.
+Questioning everything we have believed about our religious or non-religious upbringing is a good and healthy thing to do.
 It is generally unwise to accept any narrative we have "learned" until one is satisfied with the veracity of the information we have received.
 There is a method for proper research which we can utilize to scrutinize any writings, modern or otherwise, which pertain to the life of Jesus of Nazareth who lived in 1st century Judea.

 Any Bible historian worth his salt will encourage seekers to question their current knowledge about the Bible and to determine whether one's understanding includes basic standards for critical thinking along with the study needed to appreciate the importance of context and criteria for historical authenticity.